andrewflbarnes/pfm/README.md

 ### Optional init function caching

-The step to `eval "$(pfm init -)"` is optional and will result in pfm functions getting cached in the shell.
+The step to `eval "$(pfm init bash)"` is optional and will result in pfm functions getting cached in the shell.

 This speeds up execution from the shell and is a proof of concept which may be useful for other tooling like jenv which has prompt command interceptors.